M-Ali-ML/Data-Science-Diary-Docs/README.md

 # Data Science Diary Docs
-This repo is complementary to the [YouTube Channel](https://www.youtube.com/@datasciencediary) [@DataScienceDiary](https://www.youtube.com/@datasciencediary).
+This repo is complementary to the bilingual [YouTube Channel @DataScienceDiary](https://www.youtube.com/@datasciencediary).
 It is meant as resource for Data Science/Analytics, machine learning & Data engineering.

 [YT logo]: https://github.com/MightyStud/Data-Science-Diary-Docs/blob/main/other/youtube_logo.png